 5) How much credit will I get for my military experience?

 Generally, U of L will grant 4-8 credit hours, depending on your military training.
 Depending on what degree program you choose, those credits may or may not count towards your degree.
-The Workforce Leadership Program degree may allow you to receive up to 48 credit hours for prior leadership and management experience.

 6) How do I determine if I will pay tuition at the resident or non-resident rate?